-Anyone else feeling like “Whoa, it’s Christmas this week” and frantically trying to get things done?
+Anyone else feeling like “Whoa, it’s Christmas almost here!” and frantically trying to get things done?
 It started to get ahead of me, and I took a second to slow the heck down.
 This season isn’t as much fun if you spend it stressed and overwhelmed, so our gifts may be delivered a little bit late this year.
 Also, thank goodness for Amazon Christmas and Prime shipping.

 While we’re staying in San Diego for the holiday, it was a special treat to have a bit of family in town this weekend.
 My aunt, uncle and cousins were here, so we met up with them for an awesome meal at The Cottage, followed by seal-watching.